tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 | 3     |                                                              |                                                              |                                                              |
 | 4     |                                                              |                                                              |                                                              |

-All parties must always know who shared shards when - all parties must be included in all communication (parties that who are offline must be able to receive this communication)
+All parties must always know who shared shares when - all parties must be included in all communication (parties that who are offline must be able to receive this communication)

 All reconstructions must rely on the party with the least amount (or 1st on list) of reconstructed keys to reconstruct the next key